Most Effective Products

 How to Keep Rats and Mice Out of Your Garage

-Throughout the winter months, rodents will be drawn to your enter your home - in this case - the garage to escape the cold and gnaw on food and wiring.
-Garages are ideal places for rats and mice to hide in due to toolboxes, children toys, workbenches, and boxes.
-Even organized garages spaces are prone to rodent infestations since these pests favor hiding within the walls to create their nests.
+Throughout the winter months, rodents will be drawn to enter your home - in this case - the garage to escape the cold and gnaw on food and wiring.
+Garages are ideal places for rats and mice to hide in due to toolboxes, children's toys, workbenches, and boxes.
+Even organized garages are prone to rodent infestations since these pests favor hiding within the walls to create their nests.

 Signs of Rats and Mice in Garages